 A robust TMS offers the ability for you to optimize the way you ship.
 For example, you may want to put together pool point distribution programs or set up inbound programs between multiple locations within your organization, this increasing overall efficiency and cost savings.
 A Transportation Management System can allow you to easily create a master bill of lading and you can have individual logins with your multiple locations which can then be managed by one person.

-When a TMS gives you confidence that your customers are receiving their shipments on time, it allows you plan better for your inventory you have on hand.
+When a TMS gives you confidence that your customers are receiving their shipments on time, it allows you to plan better for the inventory you have on hand.
 Having an accurate forecast of your inventory is increasingly important as eCommerce freight shipping continues to increase for the foreseeable future.

 Cash Flow Improvements

-By employing proper freight accounting, through freight payment, auditing, and consolidation services, within a TMS solution, a shipper can go from paying $11 per freight invoice, all the way down to only 5 to 10% of the $11, according to Inbound Logistics magazine.
-Additionally, by employing an outsourced provide of freight accounting services, a company cansave 2 percent to 5 percent of their total freight bill by catching inaccurate charges or duplicate payments.
+By employing proper transportation accounting, through freight payment, auditing, and consolidation services, within a TMS solution, a shipper can go from paying $11 per freight invoice, all the way down to only 5 to 10% of the $11, according to Inbound Logistics magazine.
+Additionally, by employing an outsourced provider of freight accounting services, a company can save 2 percent to 5 percent of its total freight bill by catching inaccurate charges or duplicate payments.

 What other benefits would you say a derived from a TMS implementation other than the ones stated above?
 Let us know in the comments below!